Latest Barryroe setback could end up being good news for Providence investors

 But rather than focusing on bringing Barryroe to production in the years after the scale of the find was established, O’Reilly allowed himself to become distracted by the prospect of potentially bigger – but much riskier – projects.

-A report circulated by the company in 2016 as it was raising $70 million in emergency funding, highlighted a Providence prospect, called Druid, some 220 kilometres off the southwest coast of the Republic, as potentially holding 3.2 billion barrels of black gold – ten times Barryroe.
-A further 1,000 metres lower, Providence’s Drombeg field was estimated to contain a further 1.9 billion barrels.
+A report circulated by the company in 2016 as it was raising $70 million in emergency funding, highlighted a Providence prospect called Druid, some 220km off the southwest coast of the Republic, as potentially holding 3.2 billion barrels of black gold, 10 times Barryroe.
+A further 1km lower, Providence’s Drombeg field was estimated to contain a further 1.9 billion barrels.

 But drilling at Druid and Drombeg in 2017 revealed little more than water in the reservoirs.